fluttermtl/flutter_chat_workshop/02_initialize_app/instructions.md

 # Step 2: Initialize app

-On this step, we will covert how to initialize an app.
+On this step, we will cover how to initialize an app.
 The sections bellow are about mandatory functions and widget to create the root structure of a Flutter application.

 ---